bUnit-dev/bUnit/docs/docs/getting-started/create-test-project.md

 ***

-## Create a test project with bUnit template
+## Create a Test Project with bUnit Template

 If you want to skip a few steps in the guide above, you can use the [bUnit test project template](https://www.nuget.org/packages/bunit.template/).
 The bUNit project template is only available for using with xUnit as the general purpose testing framework, but that will change in the future.